-The town manager shall be the chief administrative officer of the town and shall be responsible to the town council for the proper administration of all town affairs placed under his or her charge by or under the charter.
-The powers and duties of the town manager shall include, but are not intended to be limited to, the following:
+The city manager shall be the chief administrative officer of the city and shall be responsible to the city council for the proper administration of all city affairs placed under his or her charge by or under the charter.
+The city manager shall be responsible for implementation of policies established by the city council, as reflected in the city council’s votes and resolutions and in ordinances, appropriation orders, and loan authorizations.
+The powers and duties of the city manager shall include, but are not intended to be limited to, the following:

-1) Supervise, direct and be responsible for the efficient administration of all town activities placed under his or her control by the charter, by ordinance, or otherwise, including all officers appointed by the manager and their respective agencies.
+1) Supervise, direct and be responsible for the efficient administration of all city activities placed under his or her control by the charter, by ordinance, or otherwise, including all officers appointed by the manager and their respective agencies.

-2) Be responsible for the coordination of the activities of all agencies under his or her control with the activities of all other town agencies, including those elected by the voters of Watertown and those appointed by other elected officials.
+2) Be responsible for the coordination of the activities of all agencies under his or her control with the activities of all other city agencies, including those elected by the voters of Watertown and those appointed by other elected officials.

-3) Appoint, and may remove, subject to the civil service law and any collective bargaining agreements as may be applicable, all department heads, all officers, subordinates and employees for whom no other method of selection is provided by the charter, by ordinance, by administrative code, or otherwise.
+3A) Appoint, and may remove, subject to the civil service law and any collective bargaining agreements as may be applicable, all department heads, all town officers, subordinates and employees for whom no other method of appointment is provided by the charter, by ordinance, by administrative code, or otherwise of town agencies under the direction and supervision of the town manager.
 Appointments made by the town manager shall be subject to confirmation of the town council, as provided by ordinance.
+Prior to posting and beginning the search for a department head position, the town manager shall meet with the town council to discuss priorities for the department and desirable qualifications and qualities of candidates for the position.

+3B) Appoint all members of multi-member bodies for whom no other method of appointment is provided by general law, the charter, ordinance or town council resolution.
+Appointments made by the town manager to multi-member bodies shall be subject to confirmation of the town council, as provided by ordinance

 4) Administer personnel related matters, including bargaining with municipal employees, and shall fix the compensation of all municipal employees appointed by the manager within the limits established by appropriation and any ordinance or collective bargaining agreement.

-5) Assure that all of the provisions of the General Laws, the town charter, town ordinances, and other votes of the town council which require enforcement by him or her, or by officers or employees subject to his or her supervision, are faithfully carried out and enforced.
+5) Assure that all of the provisions of the General Laws, the city charter, city ordinances, and other votes of the city council which require enforcement by him or her, or by officers or employees subject to his or her supervision, are faithfully carried out and enforced.

 6) Prepare and submit an annual operating budget and a capital outlay program as provided in Article 5.

-7) Assure that a full and complete record of the financial and administrative activities of the town is kept and shall render a complete written report to the town council at the end of each fiscal year and at such times as the town council may reasonably require.
+7) Assure that a full and complete record of the financial and administrative activities of the city is kept and shall render a complete written report to the city council at the end of each fiscal year and at such times as the city council may reasonably require.

-7A) Execute contracts, subject to such prior town council approval as may be prescribed by ordinance.
+7A) Execute contracts, subject to such prior city council approval as may be prescribed by ordinance.

-8) Have full jurisdiction over the rental and use of all town facilities, except school and library buildings and grounds.
-The Town Manager shall be responsible for the maintenance and repair of all town-owned property, including, if authorized by an ordinance establishing a central town maintenance department, school and library buildings and grounds.
+8) Have full jurisdiction over the rental and use of all city facilities, except school and library buildings and grounds.
+The Town Manager shall be responsible for the maintenance and repair of all city-owned property, including, if authorized by an ordinance establishing a central city maintenance department, school and library buildings and grounds.

 9) Inquire at any time into the conduct of office of any officer, employee, or department under his or her supervision.

-10) Assure that a full and complete inventory of all property owned by the town, both real and personal, is kept.
+10) Assure that a full and complete inventory of all property owned by the city, both real and personal, is kept.